-20.4 Counselling
+21.4 Counselling

-A teacher may be granted up to six (6) paid counselling sessions in situations where there is a serious concern about the health and welfare of the teacher.
-The counselling sessions must be undertaken with an appropriately trained professional and are funded by the employer.
+A teacher may be granted up to eight (8) paid counselling sessions in situations where there is a serious concern about the health and welfare of the teacher.
+The counselling sessions must be undertaken with an appropriately trained professional and employees are reimbursed up to \$100 per session by the employer.

-21. Benefits
+22. Benefits

-21.1 Salary packaging
+22.1 Salary packaging

 Information on salary packaging benefits is available for teachers.
 Any salary packaging agreements will be made by negotiation with the employer.
-Subject to Fringe Benefits Tax legislation, salary packaging is available for such items as:
+Subject to Fringe Benefits Tax legislation, salary packaging is available for items such as: